-At a national level there are examples of managing road safety involving interaction with other policy areas (ETSC, 2006).
-Well-orchestrated cross sectoral co-ordination with a strong focus on achieving results is crucial and the setting out of clear institutional roles and responsibilities is, therefore, of paramount importance.
-See ERSO Road Safety Management web text for full discussion.
+At a national level, there are examples of managing road safety involving interaction with other policy areas (ETSC, 2006).
+Well-orchestrated cross-sectoral coordination with a strong focus on achieving results is crucial and setting clear institutional roles and responsibilities is, therefore, of paramount importance.
+See ERSO web text on Road Safety Management for full discussion.

-Institutional arrangements may include an Inter-ministerial Transport Safety Committee with the Prime Minister as chairperson.
+Institutional arrangements may include an Inter-Ministerial Transport Safety Committee with the Prime Minister as chairperson.
 Another coordination body with a key role in many countries is the National Traffic Safety Council, which should meet periodically and act as an institutionalised round table for consultation with stakeholders.
 A single leading agency accountable and with enough powers and management capacity, is in most cases, indispensable to avoid sub-optimal coordination of road safety responsibilities (ETSC, 2006).

-France-Inter-Ministerial Committee for Road Safety
+Box 1: France- Inter-Ministerial Committee for Road Safety